mackenco/password-validator/README.md

 ## Structure
     .
-    ├── example    # Usage examples.
+    ├── example    # Usage examples
     ├── lib        # Source files
     ├── test       # Automated tests.
-Run `yarn test` to run the test suite.
+Run `yarn test` to run the test suite and see coverage.
     └── README.md

 ## Next Steps
+ * Spaces are valid characters, meaning `password 1` is valid (despite `password1` appearing on the common list).
+Should this check for common passwords with whitespace removed?
  * How frequently does [Common Password List](https://github.com/danielmiessler/SecLists/raw/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt) change?
 Add a flag to pull down the latest version of this to use for the common passwords.
- * Spaces are valid characters, meaning `password 1` is valid (despite `password1` appearing on the common list).
-Should this check for common passwords with whitespace removed?
  * More validation - probe edge cases like malformed pipe input